 Digital Transformation is the process of using technology and data to do Business Transformation.
 Nowadays, every business article you read has something directly, indirectly or implied related to transformation, business transformation, and digital transformation.
 The problem is that everything that is done to improve the organization is said to be some sort of transformation.
 Even small changes.
 They are not.

-To be clear, while there are many levels of digital transformation ranging from disrupting/rethinking industries to drastically improving customer experiences, making small incremental changes does not mean you are doing digital transformation.
-Additionally, there are organizations that claim that they are doing some sort of digital transformation but in reality they might be just upgrading/introducing software, deciding between on-prem, off-prem, SaaS etc.
+To be clear, while there are many levels of digital transformation ranging from disrupting/rethinking industries to drastically improving customer experiences, making small incremental changes does not mean you are doing a digital transformation.
+Additionally, there are organizations that claim that they are doing some sort of digital transformation but in reality, they might be just upgrading/introducing software, deciding between on-prem, off-prem, SaaS, etc.

 In either of the above cases, the answer is not a simple one.
 In the case of the IT department, it could be them: